Drinking Water Protection

 Lead is a toxic metal commonly found in air, soil, dust, food, drinking water, and in products such as lead based paint.
 There is no safe level for lead in the body.
 Reducing levels of lead in drinking water is an important part of reducing the overall exposure to lead.

 As a provider of Head Start services for Minnesota’s children, you value their healthy development.
 Awareness of environmental concerns and actions that you can take to reduce adverse effects can help make a quality experience.
-This information sheet provides general information about reducing lead in drinking water.

 Head Start programs must meet state and federal criteria regarding lead testing and mitigation.
-Currently public, charter schools and child care centers in Minnesota are required to test for lead, while testing is voluntary at the state level for family/home child care providers.
-Testing for lead in drinking water can help you demonstrate that you have met both state and federal monitoring protocols for Head Start Programs.
+Currently public schools, charter schools and child care centers in Minnesota are required to test for lead.
+Testing is voluntary at the state level for family/home child care providers.
+For child care providers, more information can be found at Lead in Drinking Water in Child Care Settings.

 Federal Requirements

-The federal Office of Head Start Policy and Regulations include memo ACF-IM-HS-23-01 which requires that Head Start Programs have a plan to test for lead.
+- The federal Office of Head Start Policy and Regulations include memo ACF-IM-HS-23-01 which requires that Head Start Programs have a plan to test for lead.

 - Identify and test all taps used for drinking and food preparation.